 Surface disinfection is a method of eliminating and/or inactivating pathogens on inanimate surfaces.
 The frequency and extent of the disinfection depends on the application, ongoing situation, and risk potential.
-During surface disinfection, microorganisms, fungi, and viruses are destroyed or deactivated, which results in their termination or the prevention of their growth and reproduction.
-In general the inert surfaces can be subdivided into several types: Domestic, Workplace and Public Place, Healthcare Facilities and Nursing Homes, and Animal Farms.
+Disinfection destroys or deactivates bacteria, fungi, and viruses, which results in their termination or prevention of their growth and reproduction.
+In general, the inert surfaces are subdivided into several types: Domestic, Work and Public Place, Healthcare Facilities and Nursing Homes, and Animal Farms.
 Despite a tremendous difference, all of them require cleaning, sanitation, and disinfection.

 Domestic Surface Disinfection is crucial for the health of family members.
-Domestic surfaces include all varieties of inanimate surfaces found in the household – toilets, baths, showers, doors, tables and desks, kitchen countertops, cabinets, appliances, floors, etc..
+Domestic surfaces include all varieties of inanimate surfaces found in the household.
+Examples of domestic surfaces are toilets, baths, showers, doors, tables and desks, kitchen countertops, cabinets, appliances, floors, etc.

-Surface Disinfection in Healthcare Facilities is very different from the disinfection of Domestic and Office surfaces, namely because hospitals deal with sick people, who from one side have compromised immune systems, and from the other, are a source of infection.
+Surface Disinfection in Healthcare Facilities is very different from the disinfection of Domestic and Office surfaces.
+It is different because hospitals deal with sick people, who from one side have compromised immune systems, and from the other, are a source of infection.

-Surface Disinfection in Animal Husbandry is not often as prominent as other types of surface disinfection.
-But surface disinfection in animal facilities is the key issue for animal health, as well as a farm’s well-being and productivity.
+Surface Disinfection in Animal Husbandry is not often as prominent as other types of disinfection.
+On the other hand, disinfection of surfaces in animal facilities is the key issue for animal health, as well as a farm’s well-being and productivity.